 parallel graph management and execution in heterogeneous computing

-pathos is a framework for heterogenous computing.
-It provides a consistent high-level interface for configuring and launching parallel computations across heterogenous resources. pathos provides configurable launchers for parallel and distributed computing, where each launcher contains the syntactic logic to configure and launch jobs in an execution environment.
+pathos is a framework for heterogeneous computing.
+It provides a consistent high-level interface for configuring and launching parallel computations across heterogeneous resources. pathos provides configurable launchers for parallel and distributed computing, where each launcher contains the syntactic logic to configure and launch jobs in an execution environment.
 Examples of launchers that plug into pathos are: a queue-less MPI-based launcher (in pyina), a ssh-based launcher (in pathos), and a multi-process launcher (in multiprocess).

 pathos provides a consistent interface for parallel and/or distributed versions of map and apply for each launcher, thus lowering the barrier for users to extend their code to parallel and/or distributed resources.
 The guiding design principle behind pathos is that map and apply should be drop-in replacements in otherwise serial code, and thus switching to one or more of the pathos launchers is all that is needed to enable code to leverage the selected parallel or distributed computing resource.
-This not only greatly reduces the time to convert a code to parallel, but it also enables a single code-base to be maintained instead of requiring parallel, serial, and distributed versions of a code. pathos maps can be nested, thus hierarchical heterogenous computing is possible by merely selecting the desired hierarchy of map and pipe (apply) objects.
+This not only greatly reduces the time to convert a code to parallel, but it also enables a single code-base to be maintained instead of requiring parallel, serial, and distributed versions of a code. pathos maps can be nested, thus hierarchical heterogeneous computing is possible by merely selecting the desired hierarchy of map and pipe (apply) objects.

 The pathos framework is composed of several interoperating packages:

-The pathos package provides a few basic tools to make parallel and distributed computing more accessable to the end user.
+The pathos package provides a few basic tools to make parallel and distributed computing more accessible to the end user.
 The goal of pathos is to enable the user to extend their own code to parallel and distributed computing with minimal refactoring.

 pathos provides methods for configuring, launching, monitoring, and controlling a service on a remote host.
-One of the most basic features of pathos is the ability to configure and launch a RPC-based service on a remote host. pathos seeds the remote host with a small portpicker script, which allows the remote host to inform the localhost of a port that is available for communication.
+One of the most basic features of pathos is the ability to configure and launch a RPC-based service on a remote host. pathos seeds the remote host with the portpicker script, which allows the remote host to inform the localhost of a port that is available for communication.